 It’s been a busy time but I still try and make a nice family meal on Sunday.
-Little Allie is way more interested in saucy, savoury foods than the boy, so now 3 out of 4 of us will eat what’s on the table.
+Little Allie is way more interested in saucy, savoury foods than the boy, so now 3 out of 4 of us will eat what’s on the table for Sunday dinner.

 One, despite having a long ingredient list, it’s pretty easy.

 3. It has wine so I can throw a little in the pan, throw a little in my glass… and enjoy a little island of grownup time in the chaos of late Sunday afternoons. (of course the alcohol cooks off before I feed this to my munchkin).

 This recipe is from Chatelaine Magazine.
 They do it in little ramekins, but I don’t have the patience.
 I also play around with the recipe – of course, being lactose-free, I mash the potatoes with whatever lactose-free dairy I have around.
 I sometimes omit the cauliflower and go straight potatoes and I’ve been know to throw in a little extra wine.

 I partially think they went with the little servings because it’s really hard to get a tasty photo of a big shepherd’s pie, but trust me, it’s delicious for Sunday dinner – even if you have guests.
 You can see their photo and the recipe as it appeared in link below.

 250 g Yukon Gold potatoes, peeled and cut into 1/2-in. pieces

 1 small cauliflower, cut into florets, about 1 1/2 cups